 Again, parents teachers secretly dislike can also be put into a group called the dismissive parents’ group.

-Hmm, you see, there are times that nearly all parents attempt to be dismissive.
-Such parents do not want their children to be blamed for a wrong, even if they are aware the child caused it or acted wrongly.
+Hmm, you see, there are times when nearly all parents attempt to be dismissive.
+Such parents do not want their children to be blamed for wrongs, even if they are aware that the child caused it or acted wrongly.
 They are the parents who will never want to hold their children accountable for unacceptable behaviours.
 Well, they may blame the teacher for not keeping an eye on the child.
 For some, the teacher must teach it all.
 If the child fails to do the homework, they will blame the teacher for not explaining it well.

 Learning should happen at home as well, and parents must provide guidance too.